Navigating Ethical Non-Monogamy

 Yes.

-Therapy at Mosaic Minds affirms: polyamory, relationship anarchy, hierarchical and non-hierarchical relationships, solo poly, nesting partnerships. fluid bonding and evolving structures.
+Therapy at Mosaic Minds affirms: polyamory, relationship anarchy, hierarchical and non-hierarchical relationships, solo poly, nesting partnerships, and evolving structures.

 There is no “right” way to do relationships — only what is consensual, communicative, and aligned with your values.